compor/sodden/README.md

    `create-symlink-bmk-subdir.sh -c suite_all.txt -s [path-to]/olden/ -t [path-to]/sodden/olden/ -l src`

-3. Create a directory for an out-of-source build.
+3. Create a directory for an out-of-source build and `cd` into it.
-4. Run `cmake` and `cmake --build .` from the previously created build directory.
+4. Run `cmake` and `cmake --build .` with that appropriate options.
-   For examples on the various options have a look at the convenience build scripts located in the `utils/scripts/source_tree` subdirectory.
+   For examples on the various options have a look at the build scripts (provided for convenience) located in the `utils/scripts/source_tree` subdirectory.
 5. Optionally, you can install the benchmarks by